mcfnord/rml/src/merrival.md

 Lewis encouraged the office's newest DPAs to vote for Ms. Nohavec over Mr. Schacht.
-One DPA, Annie Gutierrez, felt the pressure by Mr. Lewis was inappropriat and reported the interference to
+One DPA, Annie Gutierrez, felt the pressure by Mr. Lewis was inappropriate and reported the interference to
 PCPAA officer DPA Lisa Wagner.
 Due to the impropriety of that conduct, the PCPAA held an emergency meeting to address the issue.
 DPA Lewis